Family-friendly hiking spots in NH

 From state parks, town forests, and nature preserves to the high peaks of the White Mountain National Forest, trails in the Granite State range from easy walks in the woods to some of the most challenging climbs east of the Rocky Mountains.

 How to find the hike that’s right for your family?
 Ask knowledgeable staff at outdoor gear stores, hit the library for hiking guide books, contact the New Hampshire chapter of the Appalachian Mountain Club, or browse the NH Bureau of Trails website for maps, tips and other hiking resources.
+(Note: In summer 2020, because of COVID-19, it’s best to check with each location on restrictions and/or changes, but most trails are open)

 You will want to carefully consider your kids’ experience and physical stamina (and your own!).
 If you have a very young child who is content to ride in a backpack carrier for the entire trip, your choice of terrain to cover is usually wide open as long as the trail offers solid footing.
 For older toddlers and preschoolers, find treks over terrain that is relatively easy for little legs to negotiate; flat paths that wind through a nature preserve or park are most suited for this age group.
 Elementary school-age children are usually able to handle small to moderate hills and winding forest rambles with ease.
 If you have an active tween or teen with energy to spare, even a first-time hiker may be able to handle a two- or three-hour hike.